richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 weight: 200
 ---

-{{% alert title="Design notes" %}}
+{{% design %}}
-*RAW Sprawlrunners offers three types of Arcane Background - hermetic mage, shaman, and qi adept (same as physical adepts in Shadowrun).
-This reflects an approach similar to Shadowrun 1e/2e, where hermetic mages and shamans had very different rule mechanics, but other magical traditions were rather less fleshed out.*
+RAW Sprawlrunners offers three types of Arcane Background - hermetic mage, shaman, and qi adept (same as physical adepts in Shadowrun).
+This reflects an approach similar to Shadowrun 1e/2e, where hermetic mages and shamans had very different rule mechanics, but other magical traditions were rather less fleshed out.

-*I wish to adopt an approach closer to Shadowrun from 4e onwards; what is often called "unified magic theory."
+I wish to adopt an approach closer to Shadowrun from 4e onwards; what is often called "unified magic theory."
 Bring the rules for different magical traditions into closer alignment, then use that as a springboard to make it easier to add new magic traditions.
-My ultimate goal is to allow players the freedom to define their own traditions, and how their characters interpret them.*
+My ultimate goal is to allow players the freedom to define their own traditions, and how their characters interpret them.
-{{% /alert %}}
+{{% /design %}}

 For my game, I am using two Arcane Backgrounds for PCs: